-- (b) supports community gardens on public lands; - supports communities to create collaborative strategies to address hunger and food security through education and training for marginalized communities; - (d) enhances public safety, security and emergency preparedness for the citizens of Regina; - (e) operates as a public library established pursuant to The Public Libraries Act, 1996; or - (f) is, at the time of application, under construction and once complete will qualify for a statutory exemption provided that: - (i) a building permit for the site has been issued; and - (ii) construction and occupancy of the property and/or facility will be complete within two years of the date of application. - 3.2 Tax incentives are based on the main use of the property being considered for an incentive, not on the non-profit or charitable service of the Applicant as a whole. - 3.3 Any portion of the property used by the private sector or an organization not meeting the terms of this policy is not eligible for a tax incentive
+- (b) supports community gardens on public lands; - supports communities to create collaborative strategies to address hunger and food security through education and training for marginalized communities; - (d) enhances public safety, security and emergency preparedness for the citizens of Regina; - (e) would receive a statutory exemption as per Sections 262 (j) or (p) of The Cities Act if the organization owned the building or land. - (f) is, at the time of application, under construction and once complete will qualify for a statutory exemption provided that: - (i) a building permit for the site has been issued; and - (ii) construction and occupancy of the property and/or facility will be complete within two years of the date of application. - 3.2 Tax exemptions are based on the main use of the property being considered for an exemption, not on the non-profit or charitable service of the Applicant as a whole. - 3.3 Any portion of the property used by the private sector or an organization not meeting the terms of this policy is not eligible for a tax exemption